saverecs/CProgramToSMT/README.md

  * 	The order of occurrence of these variables are "intermediate variables", "input variables" followed
  * 		by the "output variables".

- * Following the variables name and their data type, the rest of the lines comprises of the actual SSA statements.
+ * Following the variables name and their data type, the rest of the lines are the actual SSA statements.